potassco/clorm/docs/clorm/factbase.rst

 When an ASP model is returned by the solver the application developer needs to process the model in order to extract the relevant facts.
 The simplest mechanism to do this to loop through the facts in the model.
-The loop will then typically contains a number of conditional statements to determine what action to take with the current fact; and to store it if some sort of matching needs to take place.
+The loop will then typically contains a number of conditional statements to determine what action to take for the given fact; and to store it if some sort of matching needs to take place.

 However, this loop-and-test approach leads to unnecessary boilerplate code as well as making the purpose of the code more obscure.
 ClORM's ``FactBase`` is intended to alleviate this problem by offering a database-like query mechanism for extracting facts from a model.

 Simple Queries
 ^^^^^^^^^^^^^^